Scene setup for art direction

 When I work on a project, I always create test-scenes to showcase everything in a tiny handy place.
 I line-up all the NPCs to check their relative height, compare their idle animation, see how they react when I move around them, etc.

-It helps me check my work independantly from the rest of the game.
-If it isn't in a playable state right now because of some bug, I'm not stuck.
+It helps me check my work independantly.
+If the game isn't in a playable state right now because of some bug, I'm not stuck.

 I typically create: